Who can see my posts and replies in Mastodon? How do I choose post visibility settings? How do I send DMs in Mastodon?

 How to choose a new server to move to

-Before you do the transfer, make a note of your followed hashtags
+Before you do the transfer, make a note of your followed hashtags and filters

-Followed hashtags aren’t currently transferred, so if you want to keep them you’ll need to make a note of your existing hashtag follows before the transfer, then follow them manually on the new account after the transfer.
-To see your current followed hashtags, go to your profile, click on ︙ and then Followed hashtags.
+Followed hashtags and timeline filters aren’t currently transferred, so if you want to keep them you’ll need to make a note of your existing hashtag follows and filters before the transfer, then set them up manually on the new account after the transfer.

 How to transfer your account to the new server